 Fistulas are abnormal passages or tunnels that form in the body.
 Obstetric fistulas occur between the vaginal canal and rectum, the vaginal canal and urinary system, or both.
 These obstetric fistulas are a result of prolonged and difficult labor which can lead to incontinence of urine and/or fecal matter.
 The prevalence of obstetric fistulas has decreased in more developed countries, however, they still greatly impact women in developing nations.

-The impact for these women is wide ranging.
-It alters a woman’s acceptance in her community, with her family, and ultimately challenges her mental wellbeing.
-For women with obstetric fistulas this condition can be debilitating and isolating without proper treatment.
+The impact on these women is wide-ranging.
+It alters a woman’s acceptance in her community, and with her family, and ultimately challenges her mental well-being.
+For women with obstetric fistulas, this condition can be debilitating and isolating without proper treatment.
 The average surgical cost to treat a fistula is $5681.
-For every one woman who receives medical intervention for her fistula, 50 more women are untreated1.
+For every woman who receives medical intervention for her fistula, 50 more women are untreated.

 1. Fistula Foundation.
 Help Give a Woman New Life. https://www.fistulafoundation.org/what-is-fistula/#.
 Published 2018.
 Accessed May 19, 2018.

 2. Kristof N. Opinion | Where Young Women Find Healing and Hope.
 The New York Times. https://www.nytimes.com/2013/07/14/opinion/sunday/kristof-where-young-women-find-healing-and-hope.html.
 Published July 13, 2013.
 Accessed May 25, 2018.